MarikenvdVelden/willingness-to-accept-compromises/src/analysis/obervational_study.md

 Because we pooled the data of various countries, the graph below demonstrate the country differences.
 Austria is the reference category.
-This graph demonstrates that compared to Austria, the hypothesized relationship is strongest negatively in the Netherlands, and exactly around in Italy and Germany.
-The relationship between political trust and willingness to accept compromise in Great Britain and France is positive.
+This graph demonstrates that compared to the Netherlands, the hypothesized negative relationship between political trust and willingness to accept compromise is much stronger in France, Germany, Great Britain, and Italy, while it is similar in Austria.

 ![](obervational_study_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->